Home Articles Best Cheese for Fondue (7 Different Types)

 With its semi-hard texture and delightfully sharp flavor, this special variety of cheese adds some pizzazz to a typical fondue.

-After all, who wants yet another bland dipping experience?
+After all, who wants a bland dipping experience?

-Instead, you can dive into a pot full of savory creamy goodness that only cheddar can provide.
+Instead, you can dive into a pot full of savory creamy goodness only cheddar can provide.

 And with its bright orange color, what other type of cheese could bring such life and vibrancy to a fondue dish?